 In this article, we’ll look at the causes and potential treatments for yellow fungus disease in bearded dragons.
 We’ll also discuss ways to prevent it from occurring in the first place.

 What is Yellow Fungus in Bearded Dragons?

 Yellow fungus disease in Bearded dragons is an aggressive, fungal infection that affects the outer and deeper skin layers.
 If not treated early, Yellow fungus can be deadly to Bearded dragons.

-Yellow fungus disease is caused by skin eating fungus called Nanniziopsis vriesii.
-Although much information is lacking, it is know that this fungus has more than one form and that the Chrysosporium anamorph of N. vriesii as (aka CANV) has been identified on infected skins of Bearded dragons and other reptiles.
+Yellow fungus disease is caused by skin-eating fungus called Nanniziopsis vriesii.
+Although much information is lacking, it is known that this fungus has more than one form and that the Chrysosporium anamorph of N. vriesii as (aka CANV) has been identified on infected skins of Bearded dragons and other reptiles.
 When present, the fungus is found on the outer and deeper layers of the skin.
 Nanniziopsis vriesii is usually an aggressive grower and can quickly start to penetrate and eat tissues under the skin too.

 Although Yellow fungus is aggressive in nature, skin lesions often only become visible some time (weeks to months) after the infection started.
-Poor hygiene, incorrect husbandry and other stress factors are often the reason for instigating the disease.
+Poor hygiene, incorrect husbandry, and other stress factors are often the reason for instigating the disease.

 How do Bearded dragons get Yellow fungus disease?

 The fungus itself can also be transmitted from one Bearded dragon to another.
 If a non-infected Bearded dragon comes in direct contact with an infected one, the Yellow fungus can be easily transmitted.
-Yellow fungus infection can also spread indirectly through either direct contact with cage furniture that was previously used by an infected Bearded dragon, or being handled by a person that handled an infected Bearded dragon.
+Yellow fungus infection can also spread indirectly through either direct contact with cage furniture that was previously used by an infected Bearded dragon or being handled by a person that handled an infected Bearded dragon.